Philip Quaque: Biography

 The Royal African Company employed Quaque as the chaplain at Cape Coast Castle.
 He set up a small school in his own house, "especially for the training of Mulatto children who were growing in large numbers", and attempted to work as a missionary, but having forgotten most of his native tongue, Fante, he was unable to make any conversions and experienced difficulty connecting with the natives.
 He married twice more, these times to African women, and in 1784 sent his two children for education in London.
+He was a co-founder of the philanthropic group, ‘Torridzonian Society’ that fundraised for educational causes.